chrisnajman/filter-quotes-v2/README.md

 ### Filtering Quotes

 - Displays a list of quotes, each containing one or more filter buttons (e.g. author names or tags).
-- Clicking a filter button shows only the quotes that include that author or tag.
+- Clicking an **active** filter button shows only the quotes that include that author or tag.
 - The active filter is visually highlighted across all matching buttons.
 - A "Clear filters" button resets the list to show all quotes.